-This, the second term of the Professional Seminar, provides an understanding of research design and statistical procedures to be used as tools for developing students' independent research projects (IRP).
-These tools, along with students' ideas, knowledge and skills, come together to form an IRP.
+Students must be continuously enrolled in the three-term Professional Seminar sequence through completion to continue to remain eligible for federal financial aid.
+This, the second term of Professional Seminar provides a further understanding of research design and statistical procedures to be used as tools for developing an independent research project (IRP).
+These tools, along with the student's ideas, knowledge and skills, come together to form an independent research project.
+In addition, concepts and dilemmas regarding the principles of therapeutic relationships will be discussed.